 - It is fully responsive for mobile and tablets

 - Even the free GeneratePress comes with in-built schema markup that enhances your site’s SEO

 - GeneratePress free does come with a single button Reset

 - Due to its popularity, GeneratePress has lots of Documentation and videos available on the Internet

 - You get 100+ font family to choose from

 What is GeneratePress Premium or GP Premium?

-It has tons of customization options, professionally pre-made website templates, block-based theme builder, special options for blogs and archive pages, and in-built WooCommerce.
+It has tons of customization options, professionally pre-made website templates, block-based theme builders, special options for blogs and archive pages, and in-built WooCommerce.

 Making websites and customizing them according to the niche is very quick and easy.
-Plus, you also get to control and keep the theme light weight.
-As GeneratePress premium comes with modular add-ons that can turned on/off as and when needed.
+Plus, you also get to control and keep the theme lightweight.
+As GeneratePress premium comes with modular add-ons that can be turned on/off as and when needed.

 To understand and further get a better view of the theme, I’d recommend you to completely understand this article and read the GeneratePress review.
 Both the articles together will help you in deciding before buying the GP premium theme.